 When it comes to decluttering, you really don’t need very many supplies.
 Paper clutter really only requires:

 - 3 sorting boxes or bags, nothing fancy, as they will only be used temporarily for Recycle/Trash, Shred, and Keep

 - Pen and paper to make labels for your piles while you are decluttering

 - Optional but strongly recommended: Paper shredder.
 I’ve had my little shredder for years and I’ve definitely got my use from it.
 More to come on this a little bit later.

 What Papers to Keep and What to Toss

 So how do you know what to keep and what to toss?
 There are some papers that you will need to keep for varying amounts of time for legal and financial reasons.
-I will go into the types of papers and approximately length of time you should keep them in a little bit.
-You can also download a printable to help guide you.
+I will go into the types of papers and approximate length of time you should keep them in a little bit.
+You can also download a printable guide to help you.